AleMorales9011/ForgeWare/src/SLDC & Testing.md

 - Levels: Stages of testing within the software development lifecycle - Unit, Integration, System, Performance, Acceptance, UI.

-- Design Strategies: Approaches used to create test cases (not in the image).
+- Design Strategies: Approaches used to create test cases - a subset of black-box, white-box, and experience-based. (not in the image).

 <img width="723" alt="stw test types" src="https://github.com/user-attachments/assets/801d246a-ccbf-4927-920b-57acaaabe740">